jadhavrohit57/todo-crud-mongodb/README.md

     * them run application with command
         "$ npm start"

-# example request bodies are mention in "curl-requests.md" file
+# example request bodies are mentioned in "curl-requests.md" file
     * curl command can be directly run on shell
     * curl command can be imported ans used with POSTMAN